 II.
 Topic Design and Management

-IV.
+III.
 Monitoring and Alerting

 Example of a Kafka monitoring dashboard showing various metrics and graphs.